-- Our success is substantially dependent on the successful clinical development, regulatory approval and commercialization of our product candidates and may be adversely affected upon failure to do so. - We or Advanz Pharma may fail to perform under any of the agreements entered into in connection with the partnership for the commercialization of AT-007, which may subject us to liabilities, and we may fail to achieve anticipated benefits of the partnership.

-- Success in preclinical studies or earlier clinical trials may not be indicative of results in future clinical trials and our results may not be sufficient for the necessary regulatory approvals.

-- Clinical drug development involves a lengthy and expensive process and the development of additional product candidates is risky and uncertain. - We may be unable to obtain/maintain or receive the benefits of regulatory approval, rare pediatric disease designation/exclusivity, accelerated registration pathways, breakthrough therapy designations or fast track designations for our product candidates, as applicable. - Clinical trials are expensive, time consuming and subject to factors outside our control. - Our product candidates may cause undesirable side effects, affecting regulatory approval, commercial potential or result in significant negative consequences following any potential marketing approval. - Interim, "top line" and preliminary data from our clinical trials may be subject to change. - The market opportunities for our product candidates may be smaller than we believe or approval we obtain may narrow our patient population. - We may face substantial competition. - We may face risks related to strategic collaborations to develop our product candidates - Our product candidates may fail to achieve market acceptance necessary for commercial success. - We may face risks related to any potential international operations. - We may be adversely affected by product liability lawsuits. - Our insurance policies may be inadequate and potentially expose us to unrecoverable risks.
+- Our success is substantially dependent on the successful clinical development, regulatory approval and commercialization of our product candidates and may be adversely affected upon failure to do so. - We or Advanz Pharma may fail to perform under any of the agreements entered into in connection with the partnership for the commercialization of AT-007, which may subject us to liabilities, and we may fail to achieve anticipated benefits of the partnership. - Success in preclinical studies or earlier clinical trials may not be indicative of results in future clinical trials and our results may not be sufficient for the necessary regulatory approvals. - Clinical drug development involves a lengthy and expensive process and the development of additional product candidates is risky and uncertain. - We may be unable to obtain/maintain or receive the benefits of regulatory approval, rare pediatric disease designation/exclusivity, accelerated registration pathways, breakthrough therapy designations or fast track designations for our product candidates, as applicable. - Clinical trials are expensive, time consuming and subject to factors outside our control. - Our product candidates may cause undesirable side effects, affecting regulatory approval, commercial potential or result in significant negative consequences following any potential marketing approval. - Interim, "top line" and preliminary data from our clinical trials may be subject to change. - The market opportunities for our product candidates may be smaller than we believe or approval we obtain may narrow our patient population. - The costs and effort required to comply with regulatory requirements for marketing and commercializing our product candidates may be higher than we anticipated. - We may face substantial competition. - We may face risks related to strategic collaborations to develop our product candidates - Our product candidates may fail to achieve market acceptance necessary for commercial success. - We may face risks related to any potential international operations. - We may be adversely affected by product liability lawsuits. - Our insurance policies may be inadequate and potentially expose us to unrecoverable risks.